retroriff/misery.ai/client/src/prompt/welcome-to-the-machine.md

 - root(x) shifts the pitch of each degree in the scale by x semitones.
 - The tonic (or root note) of the scale is determined by this transposition.
 For example:
-  1. In E minor, if the root is set to 4, this means the scale is transposed so that degree 0 aligns with E.
+  1. In E minor, if the root is set to 4 (default one), this means the scale is transposed so that degree 0 aligns with E.
   2. In C major, the root is often set to 0 (or better omitted), as C is the default tonic.

 In essence:

-- E minor with a root(2) means that the degrees are transposed so that degree 0 corresponds to E.
+- E minor with a root(4) means that the degrees are transposed so that degree 0 corresponds to E. E is default tonic.
-- For C major, a root(0) or no root parameter is used, as C is the default tonic.
+- For C major, a root(0) or no root parameter is used.

 ### Instruments